eval-protocol/python-sdk/README.md

 - `apps_coding_example/`: Shows CLI-based evaluation (`eval-protocol run`) for code generation tasks (APPS dataset).
  - `apps_coding_example/`: Shows CLI-based evaluation (`eval-protocol run`) for code generation tasks (APPS dataset).

-The OpenEvals project provides a suite of evaluators that can be used directly within Reward Protocol.
+The OpenEvals project provides a suite of evaluators that can be used directly within Eval Protocol.
 The helper `eval_protocol.integrations.openeval.adapt` converts any OpenEvals evaluator into a reward function returning an `EvaluateResult`.

 ```python
 from openevals import exact_match